-Scroll through the enumerated sessions with the SELECT knob.

-- Upper-row key 2 (Save) saves the current session to disk - Key 3 (Load) loads a session from disk - Key 4 (New) initializes a completely new session, deleting all track and note data - Key 5 (Name) switches to the name entry dialog for the current session
+Scroll through the enumerated sessions with the lower/left SELECT knob (accessed by number).
+Upper-row key 2 saves the current session to disk, upper-row key 3 loads a session from disk, and upper-row key 4 initializes a completely new session, deleting all track and note data.